traktion/AntTP/README.md

 ant file upload -p archive.tar
 ```

+## Pointer Name Resolver (PNR) [EXPERIMENTAL!]

+The Pointer Name Resolver is a simple, first come, first server resolver.

+To create a name, you set the `x-data-key` header to `resolver` and then create a pointer to your chosen target pointer.
+This will use the shared key chosen for PNR to store the pointer.

+Anyone can use this shared key to create or update pointers, so it is important that the `counter` is set to the maximum value
+once confirmation that PNR is working as expected.

+`PNR Shared Key Pointer (max counter) ⇒ PNR Current User Key Pointer`

+To transfer the name to another, update the target pointer to point to the other user's pointer and set the 'counter' to
+the maximum value.
+The other user will then have full control, as prior pointers can no longer be changed.

+`PNR Shared Key Pointer (max counter) ⇒ PNR Old User Key Pointer (max counter) ⇒ PNR Current User Key Pointer`

+The maximum counter value that can be set via the REST API is `18,446,744,073,709,551,614`, which automatically increments
+to the full u64 maximum value on create/update.

+Note that each time a new owner is assigned, the chain of pointers increases in size.
+This will cause the resolution time to
+slow.
+However, AntTP caches pointers, so the impact will be unnoticeable after the initial retrieval.

+Additionally, chains of pointers can be used to manage (or rent) names without transferring them.
+Consider the following:

+`PNR Shared Key Pointer (max counter) ⇒ PNR Manager User Key Pointer ⇒ PNR Consumer User Key Pointer`

+Experimental!
+Additional resolution features may be added in the future, to allow more flexibility/control.
+For example,
+allowing sub-names to be managed from a lookup table:

+`PNR Shared Key Pointer (max counter) ⇒ PNR Current User Key Pointer => Immutable Lookup Table`

 ## PubAnt.com - Publish your Website

 For more information on how to publish a website on Autonomi Network, [PubAnt.com](https://pubant.com/) is an excellent resource.